Stephaniedroop/Collider_cognition/README.md

 3. Other modelling

 - `modelCombLesions.Rmd` calculates the _inference_, _computational kindness_ and _actual causality_ parts of the full models, then progressively lesions these modules and combines with participant data.
 Input `tidied_predpn.csv` and `Data.Rdata`, output `modelAndDataUnfitpn.csv`.
 - `optimise_withKandEps.Rmd` fits and optimises models.
-Input `modelAndDataUnfitpn.csv`, output `fitforplot16mpn.csv`.
+Input `modelAndDataUnfitpn.csv`, output `fit16mpn.csv`.
+- `processForPlot.Rmd` - an intermediate file for the clumsy relabelling, to stop the actual plotting file getting unwieldy.
+Input: `fit16mpn.csv`; output `fitforplot16mpn.csv`
+- `sample_predictions.Rmd` - get an actual sample from model for each participant trial.
+Input: `Data.Rdata` and `fitforplot16mpn.csv`, output: a glmer result in the console and reported in the Unobserved variables section of the paper and `forplotbyppt.csv`.
+(TO DO: should this not be used for the freestanding analyses scripts too)

 - `reportingFigs16.Rmd` generates plots.
 Input `fitforplot16mpn`, output many figures saved in folder `figs`.
 See script for naming conventions.
 Suggestion for use: open .Rmd file and knit to html to see all the plots first OR see already-output plots in `figs` folder. _TO DO_: 1) add code to save plots as .png too.
 2) replace reporting plots from naive probability dustribution model predictions with the more sophisticated generated explanations from `sample_predictions.Rmd` (see below).
 - `by_ppt_fitting.Rmd` calculates likelihood for each participant, of the models fit to aggregate data.
 Input `Data.Rdata` and `fitforplot16mpn`.
 Output: table of results in the console